 The professional business services industry is highly fragmented and competitive.
 We compete with national, regional and local professional services firms including accounting and tax firms, insurance brokers, payroll advisors and consulting firms.
 While many of our competitors tend to be mono-line in their offerings, we offer multi-disciplinary, holistic solutions that are comprehensive and provide higher value to our clients while eliminating the need for coordination between multiple service providers.
 We are also embedded in local and regional markets and build meaningful relationships to foster deeper understanding of our clients' business and industry.

-We believe that our strong client relationships, high quality of professional services, range of service offerings, industry expertise, geographic proximity, as well as our ability to provide national expertise on a local level give us a competitive advantage.
+We believe that our strong client relationships, breadth of professional service offerings, and depth of expertise, as well as our ability to provide national expertise on a local level give us a competitive advantage.

 Human Capital